-Updated Thursday, July 7, 2016 School holidays are here or fast approaching.
+Updated Saturday, June 17, 2017 School holidays are here or fast approaching.
 Although children are delighted, parents of children with special needs know it is a challenging time.
 The end of school means the end of children’s daily routines.
 Structure and routine are important for children with special needs.
 Established routines lessen children’s anxieties and help them manage their daily activities.
-Here are some tips to reduce meltdowns and help your children adapt to the changes in their routines:.
-1. Develop a schedule for a typical day during your special needs children’s holidays.
-Use the questions below for ideas about what to include in this schedule.
-What routines will […]
+Here are some tips to help your children adapt to the changes in their routines and hopefully reduce anxiety and meltdowns.
+1. Develop a schedule for a typical day during your special needs children’s school breaks Take some time to plan your child’s summer break and develop […]

 Updated Tuesday, November 10, 2015 For many teens with autism, the transition to adulthood is difficult and leads to unemployment and isolation.
 However, the future prospects for these children improve when they learn practical life skills, according to research presented at the International Meeting for Autism Research in Salt Lake City.
 Children and young adults with adaptive behavior skills have higher levels of employment, less social isolation and better quality of life. “…We found that among adults with autism who were diagnosed as children, the biggest predictor of gaining employment as an adult is having good independent daily self-care skills.
 Because while we can’t change intellectual functioning — and it’s very difficult to change symptom severity […]